Angel-ML/angel/docs/design/psf_update_en.md

 		}
 	```

-Compile the code and create the jar to be uploaded through `angel.lib.jars` when submitting the application; the new UpdateFunc can then be called in the program, for instance:
+Compile the code and create the jar to be uploaded through `angel.lib.jars` when submitting the application; the new UpdateFunc can then be called, for instance:

 ```Java
 	Random randomFunc = new RandomUniform(new RandomParam(matrixId, rowIndex, 0.0, 1.0));